 Monk Habit Pattern

-Monk habits are historical garments which were often made in the monastery by a tailor.
-Each monastery or order may have their own unique design variations for their habits.
+Monk habits are historical garments that were often made in the monastery by a tailor.
+Each monastery or order may have its own unique design variations for its habits.
 The patterns and construction techniques were always guarded carefully, being kept very hushed and secretive.
 As times have changed, monasteries moved away from wearing or making habits.
-The patterns and knowledge relating to this type of Ecclesiastical Sewing has been vanishing with the death of the tailors who once made the garments.
+The patterns and knowledge relating to this type of Ecclesiastical Sewing have been vanishing with the death of the tailors who once made the garments.
 The traditional Monk Habit patterns are often lost, along with the knowledge of traditional construction techniques.

-For those who are opposed to any sort of change, not matter how slight, one should consider: is the proposed change needed to improve fit, making the Monk Habit more functional?
+For those who are opposed to any sort of change, no matter how slight, one should consider: Is the proposed change needed to improve fit, making the Monk Habit more functional?
 Often, over the years, patterns that are copied repeatedly can become distorted.
 If the distortions are not corrected, the result will eventually be a garment that does not fit or function.
-Correcting a pattern’s fit so the arms and sleeves provide freedom of movement, or to correct the fit of a collar or neckline are not necessarily bad things.
-Basic standards of fit and comfort are needed in order to function while wearing any garment.
+Correcting a pattern’s fit so the arms and sleeves provide freedom of movement, or correcting the fit of a collar or neckline are not necessarily bad things.
+Basic standards of fit and comfort are needed to function while wearing any garment.
 One needs only to look at the chasuble, another vestment worn by priests, to see how that changed over the years.

 Solo Dei Gloria